Rating: 3.60

 What are the different types of chilaquiles?

-Can I make chilaquiles with store-bought tortilla chips?
+Can I make it with store-bought tortilla chips?

 Yes!
 You can use store-bought tortilla chips, but for an even more authentic taste, fried homemade chips are recommended.
 You can cut corn tortillas into triangles and fry them until crispy.